Musigwa/ApiRateLimiter/README.md

 Make sure you have configured the `.env` variables as well as all the necessary databases to run the app in the production environment.

+## API endpoints

+1. `POST /auth/signup` - Sign up a user with their name, email and password
+2. `POST /auth/login` - Login a user with their email and password and receive a JWT token.

+3. `GET /auth/refresh-token` - Refresh an expired token.

+4. `GET /auth/logout` - Log out / invalidated the access token

+5. `POST /services/sms` - Send an SMS message to a phone number, requires a valid JWT token.

+6. `POST /services/email` - Send an email message to an email address, requires a valid JWT token.

+7. `POST /services/purchase-requests` - Send a purchase request to request additional requests.

+## Authentication

+The API uses JWT tokens for authentication.
+When a user logs in or signs up, a JWT token is returned which must be included in the Authorization header for any requests that require authentication.
+To refresh an expired token, send a request to the `/auth/refresh-token` endpoint with a valid refresh token.
+Tokens can be invalidated by sending a request to the `/auth/logout` endpoint with a valid token.

+## API rate limiting

+The API includes a rate limiter middleware to limit the number of requests a user can make per minute.
+Users can purchase additional requests once they have exhausted their monthly quota.

 ## Technologies Used

 The following technologies were used to build this project: